mnida/llm-abuse-detection/README.md

     | Random Forest       | 70%      | 100%      | 7.70%  |
     | Logistic Regression | 77.5%    | 83.3%     | 38.5%  |

     With a bit more data, now the random forest is able to perform better and start to predict some positive cases.
-However the recall is still terrible which means its inapporiate predictions are still probably pretty conservative.
+However, the recall is still terrible, which means its inappropriate predictions are still probably pretty conservative.

 ### Old results